gvp-study/CarND-Traffic-Sign-Classifier-Project/traffic-signs-recognition.md

 | 9.90505278e-01        | Right-of-way  				    			  |
 | 9.49474983e-03      	| Pedestrians   			      		    |
 | 5.55521229e-09				| DangerousCurveRight							  |

+*Classification of the Five Signs*

+I display the final results of the classifcation of the five signs as shown below.

+![alt text][image10]

 **Visualizing the Neural Network (See Step 4 of the Ipython notebook for more details)**